Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Olives

 The original recipe calls for Gaeta olives.
-Gaeta is a small town between Rome and Naples, with a mild climate that makes excellent black (actually dark purple) olives that are world famous.
+Gaeta is a small town between Rome and Naples, with a mild climate that produces world-famous black (actually dark purple) olives.

 Capers